irresponsible/argon2_nif/README.md

 ## Requirements

 An erlang with dirty nifs enabled is required.
 This is default from R20 onwards but must be enabled during build for previous erlangs.
+Dirty nifs run on a separate OS thread and because argon2 is an expensive function (ideally it should take several seconds to hash whereas blocking for more than a millisecond is a bad idea ), this helps to avoid messing up the erlang scheduler.

-Building also requires a c compiler and rebar3
+Building also requires a c compiler, GNU Make and rebar3

 ## Building